jviloria96744/react-aws-cdk-template/aws-cdk/README.md

 # Welcome to your CDK Python project!

-This is a blank project for Python development with CDK.
+This is a project for Python development with CDK that deploys a static website to AWS.
+The static files are hosted from an S3 Bucket which sits behind a CloudFront Distribution with an AWS issued Certificate for secure web traffic.
+The static site has a custom domain with three development environments.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the .env directory.
 To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.